How much time do you spend staring at your phone, laptop, e-reader, tablet, and TV each day?

-This is why I created ScreenLESS Sunday.
+This is why I created ScreenLESS Sunday

-ScreenLESS Sunday is a welcome break from the dopamine rush of scrolling on my laptop and phone.
-Sunday is now a sacred day of rest from all screens.
+Sunday has become a sacred day of rest from all screens.
 Instead of reading the news on my phone, I read my local newspaper.
-Rather than refreshing my email for the umpteenth time I only check it three times.
-And instead of watching two hours of Netflix I play Monopoly, Skip-bo, or Farkle while enjoying a bowl of popcorn.
+Rather than refreshing my email for the umpteenth time I only check it and handle business three times: After breakfast, lunch, and dinner.
+And instead of watching one hour of Netflix I play Monopoly, Skip-bo, or Farkle and enjoy a big bowl of popcorn.

 ScreenLESS Sunday helps my wife and I get more quality time together.

 So where do you begin?